 How to Get to Xochimilco

-Unfortunately, there is no quick or easy way to get here independently.
-Public transport will take around 2 hours from the city centre to the boats, and an Uber would get you there in 45 minutes to an hour, depending on traffic.
+Unfortunately, there is no quick or easy way to get to Xochimilco independently.
+Public transport will take around 2 hours from the city centre to the boats, or you could take an Uber across Mexico City to get you there in 45 minutes to an hour, depending on traffic.

 Getting to Xochimilco on Public Transport